tc39/proposal-decorators/README.md

 export const @defineElement = @(name, options) => @register(klass => customElements.define(name, klass, options));
 ```

 This example uses a *decorator arrow function* `@(args) => @decorators` which lets a decorator definition take arguments that can be used to supply arguments to other decorators in its definition.

 ### `@metadata`

-The `@metdata(key, value)` decorator is similar to [`@Reflect.metadata`](https://github.com/rbuckton/reflect-metadata): It allows the storage and retrieval of information
+The `@metdata(key, value)` decorator is similar to [`@Reflect.metadata`](https://github.com/rbuckton/reflect-metadata): It allows the easy retrival of information which was stored by annotating the class.

 ```mjs
 import { @metadata } from "./metadata.mjs";